Decision Makers (for Land Use and Development)

 In addition to public hearing, projects may also be reviewed by:

-- Land Use and Housing Committee
+- Smart Growth and Land Use Committee

-A committee of City Councilmembers that oversees a variety of land use, facilities, transportation, and housing issues.
+A committee of City Councilmembers that oversees a variety of land use, facilities, transportation and housing issues.

 - Historical Resources Board

-Reviews historical sites, approve historical districts, and review development projects where the site contains designated historical resources.
+The Historical Resources Board reviews historical sites, approve historical districts, and review development projects where the site contains designated historical resources.
 The Board also establishes administrative policies that govern conduct of business, and historical standards and guidelines designed to clarify policy and provide direction to City staff.

-- Community Planning Groups (CPG)
+- Community Planning Groups

 - Community Planners Committee (CPC)